 - Retain a qualified golf course superintendent/project manager at the beginning of the design and construction process to integrate sustainable maintenance practices in the development, maintenance, and operation of the course. - Design the course to minimize the need to alter or remove existing native landscapes.
 The routing should identify the areas that provide opportunities for restoration. - Design the course to retain as much natural vegetation as possible.
 Where appropriate, consider enhancing existing vegetation through the supplemental planting of native vegetation/materials next to long fairways, out-of-play areas, and along water sources supporting fish and other water-dependent species. - Design out-of-play areas to retain or restore existing native vegetation where possible.
-Nuisance, invasive, and exotic plants should be removed and replaced with native species that are adapted to that particular site.
+Nuisance, invasive, and exotic plants should be removed and replaced with native species that are adapted to that particular site. - Greens - Select a location that has adequate sunlight to meet plant specific needs and provides sufficient drainage.

-- Greens - Select a location that has adequate sunlight to meet plant specific needs and provides sufficient drainage. - Choose a green size and sufficient number of hole locations that is large enough to accommodate traffic and play damage, but not so large that it is not sustainable with your resources. - Select an appropriate root-zone material, such as a USGA rootzone. - Consider the number of bunkers as it relates to resources available for daily maintenance. - Greens should be irrigated separately from surrounding turf. - Select a turf species/variety that meets the needs of the stakeholders while adhering to the principle of "right plant, right place." - Plant appropriate or certified turfgrass. - Decide whether bunkers will contain drainage. - Consider bunker entry and exit points.
+- Choose a green size and sufficient number of hole locations that is large enough to accommodate traffic and play damage, but not so large that it is not sustainable with your resources. - Select an appropriate root-zone material as designated by the USGA. - Consider the number of bunkers as it relates to resources available for daily maintenance. - Greens should be irrigated separately from surrounding turf. - Select a turf species/variety that meets the needs of the stakeholders while adhering to the principle of "right plant, right place." - Plant only certified turfgrass. - Decide what type of drainage bunkers will require to handle rain events. - Consider bunker entry and exit points.
 Consider wear patterns and create adequate space for ingress/egress points on greens, tees, fairways, and bunkers. - Select the proper color, size, and shape of bunker sand that meets your needs. - Define play and non-play maintenance boundaries.